 When trying to help a loved one heal from the damage caused by opioid addiction, it is important to consider every tool available.
-In many cases, incorporating Suboxone therapy into one’s opioid addiction treatment program greatly improves their chances of achieving lasting recovery.
+In many cases, incorporating Suboxone therapy into one’s opioid addiction treatment program greatly improves the chances of achieving a lasting recovery.

 What Is Suboxone?

 Suboxone is the trade name for the combination of two medications: buprenorphine and naloxone.
-Suboxone is classified as an opioid partial antagonist, which means that it binds to the same brain receptors as opioid drugs like heroin, OxyContin, Vicodin and morphine.
-While Suboxone is classified as an opioid medication, it is different than other opioid drugs in a number of important ways.
+Suboxone is classified as an opioid partial antagonist, which means that it binds to the same brain receptors as opioid drugs such as heroin, OxyContin, Vicodin, and morphine.
+While Suboxone is classified as an opioid medication, it is different from other opioid drugs in a number of important ways.

-Buprenorphine – one of the active ingredients in Suboxone – produces similar effects to other opioid drugs.
-However, buprenorphine is “abuse resistant,” as its use does not produce a powerful high, and taking a dose beyond a certain level will not increase the drug’s effects.
+Buprenorphine, one of the active ingredients in Suboxone, produces effects similar to other opioid drugs.
+However, buprenorphine is “abuse resistant” in that its use does not produce a powerful high.
+Taking a dose beyond a certain level will not increase the drug’s effects.
 For this reason, experts believe that buprenorphine carries a lower risk of overdose compared to other opioid drugs.